zettadb/kunlun/INSTALL.kunlun.md

 DO NOT copy everything in deps into lib at once, otherwise your linux OS or any software may not be able to work because of library version mismatches!

 ## II.
-Kunlun DDC Installation Procedures
+Kunlun Installation Procedures

 Follow below steps one by one to install a Kunlun distributed DBMS cluster.

 ### Installing Meta-data MySQL Cluster

-A meta data cluster is a mysql binlog replication cluster that stores one or more Kunlun DDC's meta data.
+A meta data cluster is a mysql binlog replication cluster that stores one or more Kunlun clusters' meta data.
 Users are required to use Kunlun-Storage for premium performance and reliability.

 This step is only needed if you don't yet have a meta-data cluster to use.
-Multiple Kunlun DDC can share the same meta data cluster.
+Multiple Kunlun clusters can share the same meta data cluster.

 Install mysql instances of the meta-data cluster one after another using the install script and config template in Kunlun-Storage/dba_tools.
 And create a user for other components of the cluster to connect to the metadata cluster.
 The installation script in Kunlun-Storage already creates such a user 'pgx'.

-The meta data cluster must be running during the installation and when any Kunlun DDC is running.
+The meta data cluster must be running during the installation and when any Kunlun cluster is running.

 Store the connection info of all mysql instances of the meta data cluster in a config file of the same format as the template file in $Kunlun/scripts/meta-shard.json.
 In this doc we name the config file 'my-meta.json'.
 The config file my-meta.json will be used in following steps.